 Reality: Even the fastest, clearest running stream could be home to waterborne illnesses.
 A decaying animal corpse near a stream or an animal defecating in a river is a sure fire way for parasites, such as giardia and cryptosporidium, to enter that crystal-clear current.

 It’s true that running water is less likely to have parasites than stagnant water, but just because the water is surging doesn’t mean it is safe.
-If you have the time, it is best to filter the water with a UV light or chlorine dioxide tablets.
-However, if you are lost and in a survival mode, it’s best to take your chances and hydrate.
+If you have the time, it is best to treat the water with a filter, UV light, or chlorine dioxide tablets.
+However, if you are lost and in survival mode, take your chances and hydrate.

 Myth: Bears are only active at dawn and dusk.